M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: M2HRI Framework

 \subsection{System Implementation}

-M2HRI is deployed on two NAO humanoid robots, each equipped with onboard RGB cameras, microphones, and speakers, with all cognitive processing offloaded to an external workstation hosting the LLM server.
+M2HRI is deployed on two NAO humanoid robots with onboard RGB cameras, microphones, and speakers, while cognitive processing runs on an external LLM workstation.
 Perception is implemented through continuous camera frame acquisition, where frames are base64-encoded and passed to a VLM for scene grounding.
 Memory is implemented using two independent \texttt{ChromaDB} collections (semantic, episodic), with entries embedded via \texttt{text-embedding-3-large} and access mediated by an LLM-driven \texttt{LangGraph} memory agent that handles retrieval and storage at runtime.
-Personality is parameterized using integer Big Five trait values mapped deterministically to natural-language descriptors injected into each agent's system prompt.
+Personality is parameterized as integer Big Five values mapped to natural-language descriptors in each agent’s system prompt.
 Planning is implemented with \texttt{AutoGen} AssistantAgents backed by \texttt{GPT-4o-mini}, constrained to produce structured tool calls from a dynamically generated JSON schema, which are serialized over \texttt{ZMQ} and executed on the NAO client via \texttt{NaoQi} proxies.
-Coordination is governed by an LLM-based coordinator that evaluates each agent's suitability to respond based on visual input, dialogue context, and personality descriptors, producing normalized response likelihood scores.
+Coordination is implemented by a centralized LLM-based coordinator that evaluates each agent's suitability to participate based on visual input, dialogue context, and personality descriptors, producing participation-suitability scores.